Kambeiz/weather_app/README.md

-# Weather App
+# D Weather

 A web application that allows users to save their favorite cities and check the weather.
-Built with Node.js, Express, SQLite, and OpenWeatherMap API.
+Built with Node.js, Express, SQLite, and multiple weather APIs including OpenWeatherMap, WeatherAPI, and Open-Meteo.

 ## Features